 SECRET SHARING - PROBLEM BASIC IDEA of the (n,t) THRESHOLD SECRET SHARING In some applications, it is of importance to distribute a sensitive information, called here as a secret (for example an algorithm how to open a safe or a secret key) among several parties in such a way that only a well define subsets of parties can determine the secret - if members of the parties cooperate.
 For example, in some cases one can increase security of confidential information, say a secret key, by sharing it between several parties.
-In the following we show how to solve this problem in the following "threshold" setting: How to "partition" a number S (called here as a "secret") into n "shares" and distribute them among n parties in such a way that for a fixed (threshold) $t < n$ any t , or more, of parties can create S, but no $t - 1$, or less, of parties will have the slightest idea how to get the secret.
-In order to distribute a secret (number) S among n parties, a dealer creates a degree $t - 1$ random polynomial p such that $p(0)=S$ and distributes to parties, as their "shares" of the secret, - values of p in separate points of p .
-Since each degree $t - 1$ polynomial p is uniquely determined by any t points on p, the above distribution of points allows any t users to determine p , and so also p(0)=S, and no smaller group of parties, can have the slightest idea about S. IV054 1.
-Identification, authentication, secret sharing and e-commerce 41/73 IV054 1.
-Identification, authentication, secret sharing and e-commerce 42/73 SECRET SHARING between TWO PARTIES THRESHOLD SECRET SHARING SCHEMES - FORMALITIES A dealer creates shares of a binary-string secret s and distributes them between two parties P_1 and P_2 as follows: He chooses a random binary string b , of the same length as s, and An important special simple case of secret sharing schemes are threshold secret sharing schemes at which a certain threshold of participant is needed and sufficient to assemble the secret.
-For example, a vault in the bank can be opened only if at least two out of three responsible employees use their knowledge and tools (keys) to open the vault.
+In the following we show how to solve this problem in the following "threshold" setting: How to "partition" a number S (called here as a "secret") into n "shares" and distribute them among n parties in such a way that for a fixed (threshold) $t < n$ (1) any t , or more, of parties can create secret S, but no $t - 1$, or less, of parties can get the slightest idea how to know the secret.
+In order to distribute a secret (number) S among n parties, a dealer creates a a random polynomial of degree p such that $p(0)=S$ and then distributes to parties, as their "shares" of the secret, - values of t separate points of p - one to each party.
+Since each degree $t - 1$ polynomial p is uniquely determined by any t points on p-curve, the above distribution of points allows any t users to determine p , and so also $p(0)=S$, and no smaller group of parties, will have the slightest idea about S. IV054 1.
+Identification, authentication, secret sharing and e-commerce 41/66 IV054 1.
+Identification, authentication, secret sharing and e-commerce 42/66 1707 1.
+Administration, societ annual sin commune 47/00 IV054 1.
+Identification, authentication, secret sharing and e-commerce 42/66 SECRET SHARING between TWO PARTIES THRESHOLD SECRET SHARING SCHEMES - FORMALITIES